dekoza/mtgpl/FUT.rst

 :mtgtip:`Edge of Autumn<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/3/03998e86-ef67-4329-b106-61252f3f532a.jpg?1562895711|https://scryfall.com/card/fut/144/edge-of-autumn?utm_source=api>`
-   If you control four or fewer lands, search your library for a basic land card, put it onto the battlefield tapped, then shuffle your library.
+   If you control four or fewer lands, search your library for a basic land card, put it onto the battlefield tapped, then shuffle.

    Cycling—Sacrifice a land.
 (Sacrifice a land, Discard this card: Draw a card.)